Vyral/base-template/_posts/2020-01-02-a-new-years-request-for-all-of-our-great-clients.md

 First off, I wanted to say happy New Year and I hope your 2020 gets off to a great start.

 As you can see in the video above, I’m wearing my curly wig once again.
 Why?
-Because in need your attention. **In 2020, we have a goal to serve 125 referrals**.
+Because I need your attention. **In 2020, we have a goal to serve 125 referrals**.
 I’m so serious about this goal that I’m also wearing my 80s hair band wig.&nbsp;

 If you have friends, family, or coworkers who are looking to buy or sell a home this year, **we would love the opportunity to be able to serve them at a high level and make their transaction as smooth as possible.&nbsp;**

 {% include pullquote.html %}

-Once we reach that 125 referral market, I’ll even consider wearing a MIckey Mouse headset, which you can get a peek of at the end of the video above.
+Once we reach that 125 referral marker, I’ll even consider wearing a Mickey Mouse head, which you can get a peek of at the end of the video above.
 So let’s make 2020 an awesome year.&nbsp;

-If you have any questions for us or any referrals that we can help out with, don’t hesitate to give me a call or send me an email.
-I look forward to talking to you soon.
+If you have any questions for us or any referrals that we can help out with, don’t hesitate to give us a call or send us an email.
+We look forward to talking to you soon.